data2health/architecting_attribution/README.md

 - Local guide to support attribution in CTS at the hub level
   - Best practices for attribution and use of attribution are documented in the Reusable Data Guidebook
 - An increased knowledge base of contribution / attribution data available
-  - Strategy to incorporate research resource types into attribution work
+  - Summary statement describing the components of the architecting attribution project and how they function together.
-  - Annotation file format defined and implemented
+  - Annotation file format defined.
+An example will be provided.

 ## Milestones